mi6paulino/mi6paulino/README.md

 Angle Options:

-Local Focus: Expand on Boston’s Chinatown raids with interviews from affected vendors.
+Local Focus: Expand on New Yorks Chinatown raids with interviews from affected vendors.

 Digital Culture: Explore how algorithms amplify “lock in” mentalities (e.g., TikTok’s “sigma grindset” trends).